nikolan123/very-basic-selfbot/README.md

 - tells you when someone said your name in another server
 - ~~message sniper~~ broken rn
 - ~~avatar stealer~~ broken rn
+Make sure to install `discord.py-self==1.9.2`!
+Incompatible with discord.py, py-cord and similar libraries, I use a venv